netik/sxswcrawler/README.md

 the crawl multiple times.

-1. Run the crawl to get data.
+ Run the crawl to get data.
 You should only have to do this once.

 ```
   # Crawl the site!
-  cd scripts
   ./1_run_crawl.sh
 ```

-  This will create data/crawl_log.txt which everything else will key off of.
+  This will create data/queue.txt which everything else will key off of.

 ```